-In the cycles of struggle methodology, as in autonomist thought more generally, class conflict directs change within forces or production, a central point in the concept of alienation.
-Struggles and their results, in other words, form the content of alienation.
-A cycles of alienation methodology, in the first place, guards against the tendency to ossify the content of alienated activity in criticism as fixed, fast-frozen categories.
-Similarly, the activity of proletarians, whether on networks composed by capital or otherwise, is generally irreducible to foreclosed political action—as mere reproductions of capital—if we accept the cycles of struggle concept put forward by autonomist theorists of the 1970s.
-Yet, as we’ll see, the technical basis of contemporary capitalism is such that engagement with identifiably-capitalist digital technology requires no comparable collaboration with capital, as was the case for class struggle from below to imprint itself on technology in Noble, and Federici and Montano.
-Rather, the diffusion of productive technologies and technical capacities across populations suggests multiple points available for appropriation.
+In the cycles of struggle approach, as in autonomist thought more generally, class conflict directs changes to the forces of production.
+This is a central point in the concept of alienation as I develop it here: struggles and their results form the content of alienation.
+A cycles of alienation approach, in the first place, guards against the tendency to ossify the content of alienated activity in criticism as fixed, fast-frozen categories.
+The activity of proletarians, whether on networks composed by capital or otherwise, is generally irreducible to foreclosed political action—as mere reproductions of capital—if we accept the cycles of struggle concept.
+Moreover, the technical basis of contemporary capital is such that engagement with identifiably-digital technology requires no comparable collaboration to that identified by Noble.
+If it was indeed the case that class struggle from below imprinted itself on technological development (Federici and Montano 1972 and Noble 2011) as capital reacted against workers, proactive transformations are now more readily possible.
+The diffusion of productive technologies and technical capacities across populations indeed suggests multiple points for the reconfiguration of technology toward non or anti-capitalist outcomes.

-Co-Development as Accumulation
+Co-Development of Class and Technology for the Accumulation of Capital

 If it is evident in Forces of Production that alienation is materialized in technological development through the mediation of class conflict, this insight becomes amplified and extended in studies of digital communication.
-The co-development of subject and object often appears, within Marxian IS, as the domination of the latter by the former, what I’ve called foreclosure theory.
-Although more generally meant to denote the interruption of working-class political activity through ideology and its manifestations in technology (Greaves 2015, 195 – 204), foreclosure theory here identifies a particular form of design critique, in which capitalist power commands proletarian activity in digital communication.
+The co-development of subject and object often appears, within Marxian IS, as the domination of the latter by the former (Greaves 2015).
+Although more generally meant to denote the interruption of working-class political activity through ideology and its manifestations in technology (195 – 204), foreclosure theory here presents a particular form of design critique, within which capital commands proletarian activity in digital communication.

-The content of alienation and the constitution of agency in online activity of course require redevelopment in light of historical change, as ‘cycles of alienation’ suggests.
+As the ‘cycles of alienation’ concept suggests, the content of alienation and the constitution of agency in online activity require reconsideration in light of historical change.
 This process involves reassessment of the conditions and analytic purchase of the moments of alienation in its present forms.
-In an analysis of Facebook, Christian Fuchs and Sebastian Sevignani discover in social media use.
-Against hegemonic claims of increased participation, Fuchs and Sevignani argue that digital media not organized by communist principles transforms users into labourers.
-Non-communist sites render communicative and cooperative activity for the production of profit.
-The pair shift the terms of alienation somewhat, departing from Marx’s use of species-being, which they understand as sensuous activity, and from the fourth form of alienation, alienation from one another.
-The four moments that Fuchs and Sevignani identify are instead “alienation from oneself, the alienation from the objects of labour (instruments and objects of labour) and the alienation from the created products” (Fuchs and Sevignani 2013, 257).
-As with Marx’s work in the “Manuscripts”, the terms of alienation are constituted historically, although this is implicit, rather than developed, in Fuchs and Sevignani.
+In an analysis of Facebook, Christian Fuchs and Sebastian Sevignani (2013) discover updated forms of estrangement.
+Against hegemonic claims that praise user participation on digital networks, Fuchs and Sevignani argue that digital media that is not organized by communist principles transform users into labourers; non-communist sites render communicative and cooperative activity for the accumulation of surplus value.
+For the pair, there’s been something of a shift in alienated activity.
+They depart from Marx’s use of species-being, (which they understand as sensuous activity) and from the fourth form of alienation, alienation from one another.
+The moments that Fuchs and Sevignani identify are instead “alienation from oneself, the alienation from the objects of labour (instruments and objects of labour) and the alienation from the created products” (257).
+As with Marx’s work in the “1844 Manuscripts”, the terms of alienation are constituted historically, although this is implicit, rather than developed, in Fuchs and Sevignani.